Kitshaar/Kitshaar/README.md

 - 👀 I’m interested in programming, online games, interacting with people on discord
 - 🌱 I’m currently learning C++ on learncpp.com and webdevelopment on Odin Project.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me on my discord ID :Kitshaar
+- 📫 You can reach me on my discord ID :Kitshaar

 <!---
 Kitshaar/Kitshaar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.